Vitomir Belaj

-Vitomir Belaj (born November 8, 1937 in Maribor, Slovenia) is a Croatian ethnologist.
+Vitomir Belaj (November 8, 1937 – August 19, 2023) was a Croatian ethnologist.
 In 1979 he received his PhD at Faculty of Humanities and Social Sciences, University of Zagreb.
 There was a professor since 1985, and since 2009 as emeritus professor.
 In his career, Belaj particularly studied ethnological history and mythological background of Slavs and Croats.

+Belaj died on August 19, 2023, at the age of 85.